All Episodes

 A lot of people think there's not much difference in Romney and McCain.

-I've maybe what I should better say is I was surprised.
+Maybe what I should better say is I was surprised.

-Conventional wisdom is that vice presidential picks do not really matter in November when people go into vote.
+Conventional wisdom is that vice presidential picks do not really matter in November when people go in to vote.

 They really don't matter.